What is an Adverb?

 Adverbs of Frequency:

-An adverb of frequency is the adverbs which explain how frequently something happened in spite of time specification.
+An adverb of frequency is the adverb that explains how frequently something happened in spite of time specification.
 These adverbs come before the main verb in a sentence.

-Adverbs of frequency are relatively the same as that of the adverbs of time.
+Adverbs of frequency are relatively the same as the adverbs of time.

 - Constantly, occasionally, periodically, almost always, usually, often, sometimes, seldom, almost never, regularly, always, never, frequently, rarely, etc. are adverbs of frequency.